Audit trail

 An audit trail (a.k.a. audit log) is a chronological record of all transactions and financial activities within an organization used to ensure the accuracy and integrity of the company’s financial data.
 Effective audit trails must be both comprehensive and tamper-proof.

-The information within an audit trail can be used to prepare financial reports, find purchase discrepancies, support reconciliation or compliance efforts, prevent fraud, and facilitate internal reviews of accounting records.
+Audit trail information helps prepare financial reports, find purchase discrepancies, support reconciliation or compliance efforts, prevent fraud, and facilitate internal reviews of accounting records.

 Depending on a company’s size and spend management, manually creating an audit trail without the assistance of an audit trail platform or software can be complicated and time-consuming.
 Therefore, organizations sometimes partner with spend management platforms that offer automated audit trail tools.